EconometricInstitute/feb22012-programming-website/data/week4/5-equals-and-hashcode.md

 <text-box variant='hint' name='Assisted creation of the equals method and hashCode '>

 IntelliJ provides support for the creation of both `equals` and `hashCode`.
 You can select Code -> Generate from the menu and then select *equals() and hashCode()* from the drop-down list.
 The IDE then asks for the instance variables used in the methods.
-The methods developed by NetBeans are typically sufficient for our needs.
+The methods developed by Intellij are typically sufficient for our needs.

 </text-box>